 With an ensemble cast, the film’s story is set in the underbellies of North Chennai, as the title implies, and the film’s theme is more nuanced than the conventional black-and-white morality tales where evil is punished by good at the end.
 “Vada Chennai” blatantly showcases the graphic world of crime and violence and investigates the nature of friendship and the ethics of vigilantism.
 Vetrimaaran’s script is a masterclass in non-linear narration.
 He delves deeply into the minds of his conflicted characters and explores how marginalized people grapple with moral codes and their emotions.

 He further engages with many of the most fundamental questions about our humanity and how we relate to one another in a complex world.
 The stylistic elements in the film earn comparisons, bearing marked connections to several of Vetrimaaran’s other films.
 The film won the Best Film (People’s Choice Award) at the Pingyao International Film Festival 2018.
-At the Filmfare Awards South, Dhanush won the trophy for the Best Actor.
+At the Filmfare Awards South, Dhanush won the trophy for Best Actor.

 Read the Complete Review of Vada Chennai (2018) Here